Free Trial

 3. Find keywords, including long-tail keywords related to your core topics, to discover specific phrases potential customers use when they look for your products.

 • Don't know where to start?
-Use Google!
+Use Google search!
 You'd be surprised what you discover when you rely on autocomplete to source some long-tail terms.

 4. Refine those keywords to identify the biggest opportunities.